gravitational/teleport/docs/3.1/user-manual.md

 ssh_proxy_port     | the SSH port the proxy is listening to (defaults to 3023).

-The login command retreives a user's certificate and stores it in `~/.tsh` directory as well as in the [ssh agent](https://en.wikipedia.org/wiki/Ssh-agent), if there is one running.
+The login command retrieves a user's certificate and stores it in `~/.tsh` directory as well as in the [ssh agent](https://en.wikipedia.org/wiki/Ssh-agent), if there is one running.